cloudposse/docs/content/introduction/introduction.md

 # What is SweetOps?

 SweetOps is a methodology for building modern, secure infrastructure on top of Amazon Web Services (AWS).
 It provides a toolset, library of reusable Infrastructure as Code (IaC), and opinionated patterns to help you bootstrap robust cloud native architectures.
-Built in an Open Source first fashion by [Cloud Posse](https://cloudposse.com/), it is utilized by many high performing startups to ensure their cloud infrastructure is an advantage instead of a liability.
+Built in an Open Source first fashion, it is utilized by many high performing software teams to ensure their cloud infrastructure is a competitive advantage instead of a liability.

 In short, SweetOps makes working in the DevOps world **Sweet**!

 # Who is this for?